viperproject/gobra-book/src/permission-pure.md

-# Pure functions and permissions
+Endtext# Pure functions and permissions

 Recall that [pure functions](./basic-ghost-pure.md) have no side effects.
 Hence, they must not leak any permissions and implicitly return all permissions mentioned in the precondition.